 Dates: October 19th to 23rd 2020 | Online

 The European Space Agency and the Galileo Teacher Training Program join hands again to bring cutting edge training opportunities to all interested teachers.
 This time we will have the opportunity to (virtually) visit the Science Operations Centre of ESA in Madrid (Spain).

-The European Space Astronomy Centre (ESAC), ESA’s window to the Universe, will open their doors to 25 teachers coming from all over Europe.
+The European Space Astronomy Centre (ESAC), ESA’s window to the Universe, will open its doors to teachers coming from all over the world.
 Make sure you reserve your slot in this adventure.
-Meet the scientists, visit the facilities and learn about the discoveries taking place there.
+Meet the scientists, make a virtual visit of the facilities, and learn about the discoveries taking place there.

 Dates: July 26th – August 1st 2020 | Venue: Cascais, Portugal

 We decided to bring back our course Astronomy@myBackPack with a new flavour.
 We are mixing science and arts with innovative and inclusive methods for learning.
 The course will introduce the participants to a series of interesting hands-on tools and resources to bring astronomy and space exploration to the classroom.

 The course will include activities performed with daily materials (Solar System distances, phases and seasons in celestial bodies, constellations and more).
 It will also include a series of interesting digital tools to spice up the delivery of curriculum content such as: planetarium software, graphic design tools, image processing software and more.

 Dates: July 19th to July 24th | Venue: Tenerife, Spain (Optional extension to July 25th | La Palma)